-Dreamers Academy is the first dual-language school in Sarasota County.
-The School's mission is to develop bilingual, biliterate, and cross-cultural leaders of character within a caring environment that encourages family engagement and celebrates America.
-We follow the model of the Center for Applied Linguistics, currently used by the most successful Dual Language Programs across the country.
-The School has just completed its second year of operations with an enrollment of 306 students in Kindergarten through Third grade.
-The School's enrollment for the 2023-2024 is currently at 440 students from Kindergarten through Fourth grade.
+Dreamers Academy is proud to be the only dual-language school in Sarasota County.
+Our mission is to cultivate bilingual, biliterate, and cross-cultural leaders of character within a nurturing environment that encourages family engagement and celebrates America.
+We utilize the model established by the Center for Applied Linguistics, which is recognized as a best practice among the most successful dual-language programs nationwide.

+For our third year of operations, we had an enrollment of 439 students in Kindergarten through Fourth Grade.
+Looking ahead to the 2024-2025 school year, our enrollment increased to 522 students, now encompassing Kindergarten through Fifth Grade.